Winter Weather Conditions

 Each year, Sandpoint, Idaho experiences approximately 30 days of winter weather, totaling an average annual snowfall of 58 inches.
 Winter weather conditions typically occur between November and March.
 The rate and accumulation of snowfall, moisture content, temperature, time of day, visibility, wind velocity, duration and traffic volumes are all variables that interact to create unique conditions for each storm.
 As any snowfighter will tell you: no two storms are ever identical.

 Responding to winter weather conditions requires a collaboration between the City and its citizens.
-The City currently dedicates 12 highly experienced operators to help tackle snow, ice, and slush.
+The City currently dedicates up to 12 highly experienced operators to help tackle snow, ice, and slush.
 Their mission is to provide the greatest level of service and safety to the traveling public.
 The City monitors weather conditions 24 hours a day in order to provide a proactive response and strives to continuously improve operations to best serve citizens.

 • More plowing, sooner due to proactive scheduling of crews.

 • More equipment and people available for snow removal.